frzfrsy/School/README.md

 local form = components:New(
 	"School", --Title of the form
-	Color3.fromRGB(255, 255, 255), --Smoke colour (you can use fromHSV or fromHex or 'new') Color3.fromRGB(255, 255, 255) --Outline colour (you can use fromHSV or fromHex or 'new') )
+	Color3.fromRGB(255, 255, 255), --Smoke colour (you can use fromHSV or fromHex or 'new') Color3.fromRGB(255, 255, 255), --Outline colour (you can use fromHSV or fromHex or 'new') 0.5 --Smoke thickness (0 to 1, 0 is opaque, 1 is transparent, use decimals if needed) )

 form:Button("Print Random String", "A various button.", function()